 How much is it cost to have a car in Germany?
 After you buy the car, you must still pay for car insurance, maintenance, vehicle tax, parking, and fuel.

-Accordingly German statistics average costs for a normal car is 520 EUR and 788 EUR for an electric car per month.
+Accordingly, to German statistics, the average costs for a normal car are 520 EUR and 788 EUR for an electric car per month.